Female cosmetic coalitions: Reverse dominance, sacredness and taboo

 Female strategies of counter-dominance culminated, according to this body of theory, in the eventual overthrow of primate-style dominance and its replacement by hunter-gatherer-style 'reverse dominance'.
-'Reverse dominance' is defined by evolutionary anthropologists as an inverted social hierarchy—rule from below by an ungovernable community.
-To maintain this social order, women band together to resist being dominated by men.
+'Reverse dominance' is defined by evolutionary anthropologists as an inverted social hierarchy—rule from below by an ungovernable community, leading to an egalitarian — in some cases gender-egalitarian — social order.

 The FCC model predicts the specific form of reverse dominance display needed by female coalitions resisting would-be dominant or philanderer males.
 Females needed to signal 'No' by constructing themselves as inviolable using red ocher pigments.
 To assert ritual power, they needed to go periodically on 'sex strike'.
 To defend themselves physically against harassment by non-kin males, defiant females needed to draw on the support of male kin—sons and brothers—as members of their reverse dominance coalitions.
 In order to reverse signals of sexual availability, it was logical to sing and dance an unmistakable message: 'Wrong species, wrong sex, wrong time!'.
 On this basis, FCC theory leads us to expect 'divine' or 'totemic' spiritual entities depicted in early rock art to be therianthropic ('wrong species'), sex-ambivalent ('wrong sex') and blood-red ('wrong time') (figure h).

 This brings FCC into line with Ḗmile Durkheim, who argued that the earliest divine beings were ritually generated representations of society.
 Durkheim's 'society', according to FCC, was in the first instance the bottom-up authority of Female Cosmetic Coalitions.